Kyah Simon

-Kyah Pam Simon (born 25 June 1991) is an Australian professional soccer player who plays as a striker for Tottenham Hotspur of the FA Women's Super League.
+Kyah Pam Simon (born 25 June 1991) is an Australian professional soccer player who plays as a striker.
+She has represented Australia from 2007 to 2023, making 111 caps and scoring 29 goals.
 In 2011, Simon became the first Indigenous Australian player to score a goal in a FIFA Women's World Cup.

-Simon has played for Sydney FC, Central Coast Mariners, Western Sydney Wanderers, and Melbourne City in the Australian W-League, as well as Boston Breakers and Houston Dash in the American National Women's Soccer League (NWSL).
+Simon has played for Sydney FC, Central Coast Mariners, Western Sydney Wanderers, and Melbourne City in the Australian A-League Women, as well as Boston Breakers and Houston Dash in the American National Women's Soccer League (NWSL).

 Early life and education

 Kyah Pam Simon, who is of Aboriginal Australian descent, was born on 25 June 1991 in the western suburbs of Sydney in New South Wales, one of four children.
-Her mother, Pam, is of the Anaiwan people, while her father, Gordon, is of the Biripi and Kamilaroi peoples.
+Her mother, Pam, is of the Anaiwan people, while her father, Gordon, is of the Biripi people.
 The family moved to Quakers Hill when she was a year old and she attended school at Pacific Hills Christian School, with her siblings.
 She only later realised what enormous sacrifices her parents had made for their children to attend private school, and to support her career.
 She later attended Hills Sports High School, where Alen Stajcic (later coach of the Matildas) was head coach.

 Growing up amongst a family of rugby league players, Simon was introduced to soccer by her neighbors, and began playing for the Quakers Hill under-8s and fell in love with the game.
 As a youth, she played for the Hills Brumbies before moving across to Penrith Nepean United.
 At age 15, she broke her leg just on the verge of earning a scholarship with the NSW Institute of Sport, but that did not deter her from pursuing her dream.
 She made her national debut for the Australia women's national soccer team the following year at age 16.